SebNielsen/JSExcercisesPeriod2/readme.md

 require the users accept.
 But tracking and gather information about the users behavior does require the users accept.

-##6.Compare the express strategy toward (server side) templating with the one you used with Java on second semester.
+###6.
+Compare the express strategy toward (server side) templating with the one you used with Java on second semester.
 A web template system uses a template processor to combine web templates to form finished web pages, possibly using some data source to customize the pages or present a large amount of content on similar-looking pages.
 Server side templating can be ccharacterized like this: The controller gets some